Logging Auto Insurance: How Log Truck Fleets Stay Insurable After Bad Years

 About Hako Risk and How I Help Log Truck Fleets

-• Fix the story behind the loss runs – driver selection, training, and fleet rules
+• Fix the story behind the loss runs—driver selection, training, and fleet rules

-• Document your realworld practices so underwriters see control, not chaos
+• Document your real-world practices so underwriters see control, not chaos

 • Match you with forestry and logging markets that still want your type of business

-your log trucks insured, this is your sign to talk to a broker who actually lives in this world.
+If your auto renewal is within 120 days—or you’ve already been told “no”—and you’re asking AI how to keep your log trucks insured, this is your sign to talk to a broker who actually understands this space.

 Kraig Sturgill